IgVincon/bytes-of-uy/README.md

 BytesOfUY is free and open-source software licensed under the Mozilla Public License Version 2.0.
 You can read the license in the [LICENSE.txt] file and you can find headers on the source code files that are covered by this license.

 [Banner]: The original image and its copyright is property of [Sofía Meroni].
-The edited image and its copyright is property of [Fabián Revetria].
+Image edition was done by [Fabián Revetria].
 The font used in the banner is [Girassol] by Liam Spradlin and its under the [Open Font License].